 Practicing proper dental care by regularly cleaning your dentures will keep them hygienic and functional for longer.
-Yes, in some cases, broken dentures can be repaired.
-Of course, some repairs will require more work and time than others.
-If they break, they may require additional acrylic or a tooth replacement.
+In some cases, broken dentures can be repaired, but some repairs will require professional help from a dentist.